gwangyu-lee/iOS-Gesture-Classifier-using-CoreML-with-TouchDesigner/README.md

 # iOS-Gesture-Classifier-using-CoreML-with-TouchDesigner
 An example application using CoreML on iOS with TouchDesigner.

+## Journal Articles
+Lee, G., & Kim, J. (2025).
+An Interactive System Using Gesture Recognition for Multimedia Performance. *Journal of Digital Contents Society*, 26(1), 61-68.

 ## How to build
 Open Gesture Classifier.xcworkspace.
 Open Predictor.swift.